-The community entity responsible for the management of the PBCRP received in the Community Carbon Fund must have legal personality recognised by Zambian Law, will be accountable for the effective and transparent use / management of carbon revenue as 'public funds' under the Public Finance Management Act, 2018.
+The community entity responsible for the management of the PBCRP received in the Community Carbon Fund must have legal personality recognised by Zambian Law, will be accountable for the effective and transparent use / management of carbon revenue as 'public funds' under the Public Finance Management Act.
+2018.

-The nominated community entity respons om is CRB.

-CCF Bank account Acc no

-CARL SECTION CO.

-Signatories for the Community entity: 1
+MAGODI Chiefd sible for toom is he management of the PBCRP in CCF Bank account Acc no Signatories for the Community entity: 1 2 1 2

-2

-1 -

-2